RockENZO/apple-website-replica/README.md

 - **Progress Bar Animation**: Utilizes GSAP to animate a progress bar that reflects the current playback position of the video.
 - **State Management**: Manages video playback state, including handling when videos end and transitioning to the next video in the carousel.

+### ModelView Component
+The `ModelView` component integrates 3D models into the website using `three.js` and `@react-three/fiber`.
+Key features include:

+- **3D Model Rendering**: Renders interactive 3D models of Apple products.
+- **Lighting and Shadows**: Utilizes `three.js` lighting to create realistic shadows and highlights.
+- **Loader Component**: Displays a loading indicator while 3D models are being loaded.

+### Lights Component
+The `Lights` component sets up the lighting for the 3D scene.
+Key features include:

+- **Ambient Light**: Provides overall illumination to the scene.
+- **Directional Light**: Simulates sunlight, casting shadows and highlights on the 3D models.